 This article will show you how to connect to a computer with Azure AD and if there is or isn't a Domain Controller How do I log in when the remote computer uses AzureAD?

-If you are still unable to login with Splashtop but can log in locally on the physical computer, please check that the User is in the correct policies:
+If you are still unable to login with Splashtop but can log in locally on the physical computer, please check the following User Rights Assignment policies, as Splashtop's authentication via Windows account is processed as a Network Logon:

 Enabling Users to Save their Windows/Mac Credentials